Unicon/cas-addons/README.md

 ### NOTICE

 Minimum supported version of CAS in versions of the `1.x` series of `cas-addons` is `3.5.1`.
+`1.x` series of cas-addons is not supported on CAS `4.x`.
+For CAS `4.x` support look for the upcoming series of [micro addons](https://github.com/unicon-cas-addons) libraries grouped by distinct features in upcoming months.

 ## Project Information